kevin-wangzefeng/toc/operations/toc-templates/template-dd-pr-incubation.md

 ### Required

-- [ ] **Document project goals and objectives that illustrate the project’s differentiation in the Cloud Native landscape as well as outlines how this project fulfills an outstanding need and/or solves a problem differently.**
+- [ ] **Document project goals and objectives that illustrate the project’s differentiation in the Cloud Native landscape as well as outlines how this project fulfills an outstanding need and/or solves a problem differently.
+This can also be satisfied by completing a General Technical Review.**

 <!-- (TOC Evaluation goes here) -->

-- [ ] **Document what the project does, and why it does it - including viable cloud native use cases.**
+- [ ] **Document what the project does, and why it does it - including viable cloud native use cases.
+This can also be satisfied by completing a General Technical Review.**

 <!-- (TOC Evaluation goes here) -->